WJSoftware/wj-config/README.md

 ```

 It is not required to create a conditional that actually uses the provided environment object.
 This is why the use of
-`when()` does fail if the `includeEnvironment()` call is not included as a building step.
-Just note that the value of
+`when()` doesn't fail if the `includeEnvironment()` call is not included as a building step.
+Just note that the value
-the `e` parameter inside the conditional function will be `undefined`.
+of the `e` parameter inside the conditional function will be `undefined`.
 If you need the environment, better to call
 `includeEnvironment()`.

 Also seen in the example is the presence of a second argument passed to `when()`:  It merely sets the data source's